AdaptiveResources/ipfs-claims/README.md

 ## Testing
 For testing, the claim hash can be added to the constants.js file.

-It is important to run get claim data tests`npm test test/test-getClaimData.js`, before performing risk management tests `npm test test/test-riskManagement.js`.
+It is important to run get claim data tests`npm run test-getClaimData`, before performing risk management tests `npm run test-riskMitigation`.

 ### Test Scripts
 - getClaimData.js